 Keep in mind that your options will vary depending on the

 You can set up retirement income payments either with the CSS Pension Plan or your financial institution.

 Benefits of remaining in the CSS Pension Plan include:

 Reasons why you might consider leaving the Plan are:

 You can convert all or a portion of your account into a CSS monthly pension.
 A monthly pension provides you with a fixed monthly income for life.

 You can use both your locked-in and non-locked-in funds to set up a pension payable directly from the Plan.

 Keep in mind that once you've applied for a CSS monthly pension and your pension payments start, you cannot change the type of pension or stop the payments.
 So please choose carefully!

-The Plan offers three different types of monthly pensions:
+The Plan offers two different types of monthly pensions: